 - Realistic expectations

 Deep scarring, wrinkles, and severe skin conditions receive more dramatic results than other skin rejuvenation procedures.
 Photofacials offer results over time.
 The non-invasive nature makes photorejuvenation a good option for many patients.
 There are also those who are not good candidates.
 People with darker skin tones respond poorly to the procedure.
 Those taking the medication, Accutane, must wait six months after taking the prescription to become eligible for the procedure.
 Pregnant women need to postpone photorejuvenation.
-Talk to Dr. Schoenfeld if you have some other medical condition or take any medication before undergoing an IPL photofacial.
+Talk to Washington DC facial plastic surgeon Dr. Schoenfeld if you have some other medical condition or take any medication before undergoing an IPL photofacial.

 For several months, improvements continue.
 As the skin heals, new skin fills in for the older treated skin.
 The effects of aging continue after photorejuvenation.
 Stopping them is impossible.
 Photorejuvenation imparts a youthful skin appearance and eliminates overt aging signs.
 Skin still ages, but from a healthy, youthful base.

 Potential risks include facial flushing, scabbing, blistering, and bruising.
 These are minor and normally disappear in a matter of hours or days.